flyx/OpenGLAda/README.md

 Besides standard OpenGL functionality, OpenGLAda optionally provides bindings to the following OpenGL-related libraries:

- * [GLFW][3]: This is a library for creating windows with an OpenGL context on them.
+ * [GLFW][3] (`opengl-glfw.gpr`): This is a library for creating windows with an OpenGL context on them.
 It also provides functionality for capturing user input on keyboard, mouse and joystick.
 Having a window with an OpenGL context is the prerequisite for using any OpenGL functionality.
 The GLFW binding comes in two flavors: One for GLFW 2.x and one for GLFW 3+.
 There are significant differences between these two, the most prominent being that GLFW 3 can handle multiple windows.
 You can set the desired GLFW version for the binding at compile time.
- * [SOIL][10]: The *Simple OpenGL Image Library*.
+ * [SOIL][10] (`opengl-soil.gpr`): The *Simple OpenGL Image Library*.
 This is a very tiny library for loading image files into OpenGL textures.
 It is public domain.
 Because it's so tiny, it is linked directly into OpenGLAda.
 Its source is included in the OpenGLAda sources.
- * [FTGL][11]: A library built on top of FreeType that provides an API to load TrueType fonts and render text with OpenGL.
+ * [FTGL][11] (`opengl-ftgl.gpr`, **deprecated**): A library built on top of FreeType that provides an API to load TrueType fonts and render text with OpenGL.
 The Ada wrapper only provides basic functionality to load fonts and render text.
-As it does not include a wrapper to FreeType, the more low-level functionality has been excluded.
+As it does not include a wrapper to FreeType, the more low-level functionality has been excluded. **This wrapper is not maintained anymore in favor of the new FreeType wrapper.**
+ * [FreeType][19] (`FreeTypeAda/freetype.gpr`): A library for loading TrueType
+   and OpenType fonts.
+OpenGLAda includes [FreeTypeAda][20], a wrapper for the FreeType library.
+The project `opengl-text.gpr` provides an original higher-level API for rendering text based on FreeTypeAda.

 OpenGLAda supports MacOSX, Windows and X11-based systems.
 API documentation can be found on the [project's homepage][4].